 - 13.1.
 The location for the KyNASP® State Championship Tournament will be at the Kentucky Exposition Center located at 937 Phillips Lane, Louisville, Kentucky. - 13.2.
-The dates for the tournament are Thursday, March 28th, Friday, March 19th and Saturday, March30th, 2024. - 13.3.All rules in this 2024 KyNASP® Local, State Qualifying & State Bullseye Tournament Rules document apply. - 13.4.A fee of \$35 per registered archer will apply for this 2024 state tournament event.
+The dates for the tournament are Friday, March 14th and Saturday, March 15th, 2025. - 13.3.
+All rules in this 2025 KyNASP® Local, State Qualifying & State Bullseye Tournament Rules document apply. - 13.4.
+A fee of \$35 per registered archer will apply for this 2025 state tournament event.
 (Free admission for spectators will continue this year.)
-Commerative T-shirts or other items will not be given to archers this year due rising facility cost.
-Coaches will have an opportunity to order shirts if they wish from the EA Promos vendor or purchase on-site from the vendor. - 13.5.A school must pay the registration fee for ALL archers registered at the close of registration regardless of participation. - 13.6.
+Commerative T-shirts or other items will not be given to archers this year due to rising facility cost.
+Coaches will have an opportunity to order shirts if they wish from the EA Promos vendor or purchase on-site from the vendor. - 13.5.
+A school must pay the registration fee for ALL archers registered at the close of registration regardless of participation. - 13.6.
 Inclement weather: If a school district closes and all travel canceled due to inclement weather, registration fees will be waived in the event the entire team is unable to attend.
-In the situation of inclement weather, the team's best state qualifying score can be used to post to the state virtual tournament after the state tournament as a chance to advance to the National Tournament. - 14.
-KyNASP® State Tournament Registration Protocols (The top 100 elementary, top 100 middle, and top 100 high will be invited.
-Teams beyond the top 100 teams scoring 2500+ elementary, 3000+ middle school, and 3100+ high school.
-Individuals ranked in the top 150 by gender/division, along with individuals beyond the top 150 ranked with scores 270+ elementary, 280+ middle, and 290+ high will also receive invitations based on space.) - 14.1.Registration for the state tournament will be handled through the nasptournaments.org website.
+In the situation of inclement weather, the team's best state qualifying score can be used to post to the state virtual tournament after the state tournament as a chance to advance to the National Tournament.

+14. KyNASP® State Tournament Registration Protocols:

+- 14.1.
+Registration for the state tournament will be handled through the nasptournaments.org website.
 Participation is not guaranteed.
-(The size of the state tournament is fixed according to a previously estimated number of participants). - 14.2.Pre-Registration for the tournament will begin at 8am ET on January 1st, 2024.
+(The size of the state tournament is fixed according to a previously estimated number of participants). - 14.2.
+Pre-Registration for the tournament will begin at 8am ET on January 1st, 2025.
 Auto assign will be used.
-Each team must select 5 or more flight time preferences at the time of pre-registration (select ALL preferences that you would accept).
+Each team must select as many flight time preferences as they are willing to accept at the time of pre-registration (select ALL preferences that you would accept).
 Failure to choose enough preferences may cause the auto assign feature to not assign a flight time at all.
-Pre-Registration for the tournament will close at 8am ET on Sunday, March 3rd 2024. - 14.3.
-Registration auto assign will run on Sunday, March 3rd, 2024 by 5pm ET.
+(Please choose as many as possible.
+At a minimum of 5!)
+Pre-Registration for the tournament will close at 8am ET on Sunday, February 16th, 2025. - 14.3.
+Registration auto assign will run on Sunday, February 16th, 2025 by 5pm ET.
 At this time, coaches may view assigned flight ties and prepare to make adjustments/changes if needed. - 14.4.
 Registration will open for coaches to make changes to their roster or flight times by ranking on the following schedule: - 14.4.1.
-Teams that ranked in the top 10 in their division 8am ET on Monday, March 4th - 14.4.2.
-Teams that ranked in the top 25 in their division 9am ET on Monday, March 4th - 14.4.3.
-Teams that ranked in the top 50 in their division 10am ET on Monday, March 4th - 14.4.4.
-Teams that ranked in the top 75 in their division 11am ET on Monday, Monday 4th - 14.4.5.
-Teams that ranked in the top 100 in their division noon ET on Monday, March 4th - 14.4.6.
-Teams not in the top 100 with scores (2500+elem, 3000+mid, 3100+high) 1pm ET on Monday, March 4th - 14.4.7.
-Individuals ranked in the top 150 not participating on a team 2pm ET on Monday, March 4th - 14.4.8.
-Individuals not in the top 150 with scores (270+ elem, 280+ middle, 290+ high) 3pm ET on Monday, March 4th
+Teams that ranked in the top 10 in their division 8am ET on Monday, February 17th - 14.4.2.
+Teams that ranked in the top 20 in their division 9am ET on Monday, February 17th - 14.4.3.
+Teams that ranked in the top 40 in their division 10am ET on Monday, February 17th - 14.4.4.
+Teams that ranked in the top 60 in their division 11am ET on Monday, Mon February 17th

+- 14.4.5.
+Teams that ranked in the top 80 in their division noon ET on Monday, Mon February 17th - 14.4.6.
+Teams that ranked in the top 100 in their division 1pm ET on Monday, February 17th - 14.4.7.
+Teams beyond the top 100 with scores (2500+elem, 3000+mid, 3100+high) 2pm ET on Monday, February 17th - 14.4.8.
+Individuals ranked in the top 150 not participating on a team 3pm ET on Monday, February 17th - 14.4.9.
+Individuals not in the top 150 with scores (270+ elem, 280+ middle, 290+ high) 4pm ET on Monday, February 17th